 Cristina’s essays, poems, and fiction have appeared in several publications, including Orion Magazine, VoiceCatcher, and Gay Flash Fiction.
 She appeared in and contributed original material to the play Coming Out at On the Fringe in Los Angeles, and two of her short plays have been staged in Oregon: Annalee’s Bench by Red Octopus Theatre in Newport and Weather Guy at the Majestic in Corvallis.
 Weather Guy and the re-named Park Bench also received full productions as part of Love in Unexpected Places at the Majestic.
 She has written and directed two short films, Disappearing Act (adapted from A Puff of Orange Smoke by Lael Littke) and Tallulah, both produced by independent companies in Northern California.
 Her first book was The Healing Environment (authored as Cristina Ismael), a pioneering work in the field of healing design.

 In the spring of 2015, with the help and support of Jimbo Ivy at the Majestic Theatre in Corvallis, Cristina founded the Majestic Playwright’s Lab, a place for local playwrights to present and discuss their new work for the stage.
 Her colleague and fellow playwright, John Byrne, helped establish the Lab and made it a welcoming place for playwrights, actors, directors and interested community members.
 In February 2016, the Lab had its premiere production on the main stage of the Majestic Theatre.
 Love in Unexpected Places presented six short plays by local playwrights to enthusiastic audiences who spread the word and gave Love a very successful debut run.
-The Majestic Eight, a statewide 10-Minute Play Competition, is the new Lab production.
-It will be presented at the Majestic Theatre in April 2017.
+The new Lab production is a Festival of 10-Minute Plays that features the work of the eight playwrights who won our statewide 10-Minute Play Competition.
+The Majestic Eight will be presented at the Majestic Theatre in April 2017.

 Cristina has written one musical and four plays for children; of these, Thumbelina won a First Place Award from the San Francisco Children’s Theatre Association, and The Enchanted Journey, published by Samuel French, has been produced throughout the United States and Canada.